-Just like Outlook, Gmail doesn’t support custom fonts, however it does support a lot of web fonts, not just web safe-fonts.
+Just like Outlook, Gmail doesn’t support custom fonts.
+However, it does support a lot of web fonts, not just web safe-fonts.

 Blue/purple underline persists when viewed on different email clients.

-Phone numbers and URLs
+Phone Numbers and URLs

 Gmail automatically converts phone numbers and URLs into links.

-Min-device-width and max-device-width
+Min-device-width and Max-device-width

-Gmail for mobile
+Gmail for Mobile

 Dates and numbers

-Outlook for mobile
+Outlook for Mobile

-Turns .com into a blue link.
+Outlook for Mobile turns .com into a blue link.

 If there are other rendering issues that you experienced and you believe are very common, please comment below and we will test them and add them to the article!